 Durians may be loathed and hated upon by the international crowd, but so beloved by us Southeast Asians.

-Indulge in a local favourite by eating durians along the roadside in Geylang, which, really, is how you should be eating durians – fresh out of the shell.
+Indulge in a local favourite by eating durians along the roadside in Geylang, which is really how you should be eating durians – fresh out of the shell!

 Get messy and dig in using your hands, savour the custardy goodness with the S.O, and be united with equally bad breaths after.

 Go to art jam places like Heartroom Gallery, where the world is your oyster – materials are fully provided for in unlimited supply (but don’t abuse it, of course!), take on sessions like acrylic painting, folk art painting, manga drawing and Chinese brush painting.

-Plus, food, wine and music will also be provided as you paint, to really get you inspired as you paint!
+Plus, food, wine, and music will also be provided as you paint, to really get you inspired as you paint!

-It is SGD38 per person for 2.5 hours, and open daily from 10am – 9.30pm.
-It is located at Blk 44 Owen Road, #01-311, S210044, and contactable at 9672 7849.
-For more information, click here.
+An art jamming session at Heartroom Gallery is priced starting from S$38 per person for 2.5 hours.
+The studio opens daily from 10am – 9.30pm, and is located at Block 44 Owen Road, #01-311, Singapore 210044.
+For more information, contact 9672 7849 or click here.

-35. Start Yoga or Pilates classes together
+39. Start Yoga or Pilates classes together

 Can’t decide between yoga or Pilates?
-Check out our previous article on the differences between yoga and Pilates!
+Check out our article on the differences between yoga and Pilates!
 Also, find a studio for yourself among the top 12 Pilates studios in Singapore.

-36. Scrapbook your memories together
+40. Scrapbook your memories together

-Unleash your creative juices as you and your partner. piece your greatest memories together, condensed in a cutesy book, or styled however the heck you want.
+Unleash your creative juices as you and your partner piece your fondest memories together, condensed in a cutesy book, or styled however you want.

-37. Volunteer together at animal shelters
+41. Volunteer together at animal shelters

 Soften your S.O.’s heart by bringing him or her to volunteer together at animal shelters, where they’ll be getting an endless amount of furry cuddles that’ll be sure to convince the two of you to bring at least one lucky furry friend – be it a small, fluffy Pomeranian, or a loyal Golden Retriever – to their forever home.